circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 - Pass pipeline parameter values and/or generate additional configuration
 - Trigger separate `config.yml` configurations which exist outside the default parent `.circleci/` directory

-This becomes particularly useful in cases where your team is using a monorepo, or a single repository, as opposed to using multiple repositories to store your code.
-In the case of using a monorepo, it would be optimal to only trigger certain builds in specific areas of your project.
+This becomes particularly helpful in cases where your team is using a monorepo, or a single repository, as opposed to using multiple repositories to store your code.

+For instance, you may want to use dynamic configuration to trigger certain workflows based on which files or subdirectories have changed in your repository.
 Otherwise, all of your microservices/sub-projects would go through the entirety of your build, test, and deployment processes when any single update is introduced.
+This scenario is also referred to as _path filtering_.

+Another scenario in which you could use dynamic configuration is when your project consists multiple modules, where each module requires a separate job.
+These jobs could be stored in multiple files as _fragments_ of a configuration.
+Instead of using one full `.circleci/config.yml` file, you could use dynamic configuration to combine these individual fragments into a full configuration when a pipeline is triggered.
+This scenario can also be referred to as _config splitting_.

 ## Getting started with dynamic config in CircleCI
 {: #getting-started-with-dynamic-config-in-circleci }